wp-plugins/zedity/readme.txt

 Tags: plugin, multimedia, post, flexible layout, design, editor, html5, css, widget, drag and drop, WYSIWYG, page, text, links, image, video, audio, admin, embed, images, zedity, posts, sidebar, comments, youtube, soundcloud
 Requires at least: 3.5
 Tested up to: 3.6.1
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv3
 License URI: http://zedity.com/license/free

-Take your site or blog to the next level by adding multimedia content with unprecedented possibilities and flexibility, in just few clicks!
+Take your site to the next level!
+A unique wizard editor to add multimedia content with unprecedented possibilities and in just few clicks!

 == Description ==

-Zedity is a content editor that enables you to enrich your WordPress site with stunning multimedia content.
+Zedity is an innovative content editor that enables you to enrich your WordPress site with stunning multimedia content.
 With the WYSIWYG drag and drop "boxes", you can easily insert text, images, videos and audio exactly how and where you want, top them with CSS3 effects, and achieve impressive results that only skilled web developers could do.
 Zedity is completely HTML5 driven: with no requirement for external plugin (e.g. Flash, etc.), it is suitable for any modern computer or portable device.

 Here is a video that gives you just an example of things you can easily do with Zedity:
 [youtube http://www.youtube.com/watch?v=AOlNNbiw1-A]

-For any further information please visit the [Zedity site](http://zedity.com).
+For further details and information you can visit the [Zedity Plugin for WordPress site](http://zedity.com/plugin/wp).

 == Installation ==